dedis/odyssey/docs/setup.md

 `variables.sh`.

-Upon creation, bcadmin created for you the admin identity and DARC, which are described by the config file saved in the BC variable.
+Upon creation, bcadmin created for you the admin identity and DARC, which are pointed by the config file saved in the BC variable.
 You can display the content of this configuration file with the following command:

 ```bash
 bcadmin info